 Bath is renowned for its beauty.
-As the only designated UNESCO World Heritage City in the United Kingdom, it is not surprising that the city has plenty of photogenic spots.
-Here’s our round up of some of the most Instagrammable places in Bath – don’t forget to use #visitbath in your photos so we can see them!
+As the only designated UNESCO World Heritage Site that is a city in the United Kingdom, it is not surprising that the city has plenty of photogenic spots.
+Here’s our round-up of some of the most Instagrammable places in Bath – don’t forget to use #visitbath in your photos so we can see them!

 Discover the City’s Roman Remains

 The Roman Baths are the city’s oldest Instagram hotspot.
 Take a trip around the ancient baths and see some of the world’s best-preserved Roman remains, which are picture-perfect from any angle.

 Top Photo Op: Make sure you capture the classic shot featuring the Roman Baths with Bath Abbey in the background.

 Explore Bath’s Curved Streets

 This year marks 250 years since the first foundation stone was laid on The Royal Crescent.
 The famous Crescent is one of the greatest examples of Georgian architecture in the United Kingdom, and one of the most photographed hotspots in Bath.
 Don’t miss the primrose yellow front door of number 22 – in 1972, Miss Wellesley-Colley had to fight two enforcement orders from Bath City Council and defend herself at a public enquiry, to keep her door yellow, instead of the traditional white.